Channel Islands National Park

+Santa Cruz Island, the largest of the eight, is divided between The Nature Conservancy and the National Park Service.
+The Nature Conservancy owns and manages the western 76 percent of the island, while the eastern 24 percent is owned and managed by the National Park Service.

 The islands are home to significant natural and cultural resources, resulting in several designations.
 Anacapa and Santa Barbara islands were made a national monument in 1938.
 All eight islands became a biosphere reserve under UNESCO in 1976.
 And five — Anacapa, Santa Barbara, Santa Cruz, San Miguel and Santa Rosa — were made constituent to the new national park on March 5, 1980.
 Of these, all but Anacapa are in Santa Barbara County, the latter being in Ventura County.

 Channel Islands National Marine Sanctuary encompasses the waters six nautical miles around Channel Islands National Park.

 Park purpose

 As stated in the foundation document:

 History

-Radiocarbon dating of a fire area near Arlington Canyon on the northwest coast of Santa Rosa Island shows human habitation from at least 37,000 years BP, while a burned mammoth bone was dated at 30,000 years BP.
-Similar fire areas in the same vicinity were dated at 27,000 years BP and 17,000 years BP, also believed to have been made by man.
-Additionally, a burned dwarf mammoth in a shell midden was dated to 12,500 years BP.
-A fire pit in a midden-humus layer was dated at 11,900 years BP, while above this layer was a stone chopper with a butchered and burned mammoth dated 11,800 years BP.
-Several more fire areas were dated at 11,000 years BP, while human bones, Arlington Springs Man, are dated to 10,000 years BP.
-A circular fishhook was dated at 4,800 years BP.
-Huge shell mounds appear at 2,000 years BP, while a camp fire in Skull Gulch was dated at 330 years BP.
+Radiocarbon dating of a fire area near Arlington Canyon on the northwest coast of Santa Rosa Island shows human habitation from at least 35,000 years BC, while a burned mammoth bone was dated at 28,000 years BC.
+Similar fire areas in the same vicinity were dated at 25,000 years BC and 15,000 years BC, also believed to have been made by humans.
+Additionally, a burned dwarf mammoth in a shell midden was dated to 10,500 years BC.
+A fire pit in a midden-humus layer was dated at 9,900 years BC, while above this layer was a stone chopper with a butchered and burned mammoth dated 9,800 years BC.
+Several more fire areas were dated at 9,000 years BC, while human bones, Arlington Springs Man, are dated to 8,000 years BC.
+A circular fishhook was dated at 2,800 years BC.
+Huge shell mounds appear at 0 AD, while a camp fire in Skull Gulch was dated at 1695 AD.

 Juan Rodríguez Cabrillo first observed the islands in 1542.
 The three northern channel islands were inhabited by an estimated two to three thousand Chumash, with eleven villages on Santa Cruz, eight on Santa Rosa, and two on San Miguel.
 In 1938 the Santa Barbara and Anacapa islands were designated a national monument.
 San Miguel, Santa Rosa and Santa Cruz islands were combined with the monument in 1980 to form modern-day Channel Islands National Park.